-Petroleum coke is burnt in cement kilns (1A2f) and in a handful of power stations (1A1a).
+Petroleum coke is burnt in cement kilns (1A2f) and has been burnt in some years at a handful of power stations (1A1a).
 A few other large industrial sites (1A2g) have also used the fuel.
 Good estimates of the consumption of petroleum coke by these large sites are available from the operators themselves, from trade associations and from EU ETS data (from 2005 onwards).